Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Methods

-As soon as the user aimed within the object (Fig. \ref{fig:tactors}-C (i.e. the optical z-axis of the sensor "pierced" through the object) and the object was successfully fitted to one of the three geometric models, the aiming guidance cues switched to an intermittent buzzing pattern where all the vibrotactor channels pulsated simultaneously.
-Upon receiving this cue, the participant could "trigger" the system to automatically move the prosthesis hand into the grasping configuration for the detected object, as explained in the previous sub-section.
+As soon as the user aims at the object (Fig. \ref{fig:tactors}-C) — that is, when the optical $z$-axis of the sensor “pierces" through the object — and the object is successfully fitted to one of the three geometric models, the aiming guidance cues switch to an intermittent buzzing pattern, with all the vibrotactor channels pulsating simultaneously.
+Upon receiving this cue, the user can “trigger" the system to automatically move the prosthetic hand into the grasping configuration for the detected object, as explained in the previous subsection.